amartinsec/My_Shell_Config/README.md

 <br>

 Additional .cow's came from https://github.com/paulkaefer/cowsay-files/.
-I had to trim some of the full-color .cow's up to fit nicely in my terminal.
+I had to trim some of the full-color .cow's to fit nicely in my terminal.